Mountains of the Moon

 Grand Vellut Arena

 Kabbadi is a game that appears to be played across the whole of Tsark, in all the villages and the towns.
 Two teams are on opposite halves of a small field, and take turns sending a "raider" into the other half.
 This is to win points by tackling members of the opposing team.
-Then the raider tries to return to his own half, chanting during the whole raid.
+Then the raider tries to return to their own half, chanting during the whole raid.
 It is quite violent, though there appear to be some rules about what is considered civil and uncivil play that are hard to pin down.
 It is a spiritual experience for the orcs of Tsark - akin to the rush that pit fighting gives the orcs of the Empire - but all are encouraged to participate as a form of catharsis of negative emotions like anger, fear, and so forth.

 The Grand Vellut Arena is a particularly large example of its kind, a great work of communal culture.
 It is one of the few places in the territory where there is simply space for large crowds to gather, and on occasion they do, to watch vellut being played, to see sages and adepts speak when they travel down from Visoko, or to hear those practiced in the choral arts from Krug sing.
 Orcs and humans, sitting as one, enjoying a common beauty.